dodoas/specdiff/README.md

 Specdiff automagically detects the types of provided data and prints a suitable diff between them.

-Check out the examples directory to see what it might look like.

 ## Cool, what does it look like?

 When specdiff is enabled, webmock will produce a generic text diff using